Youssef-Adell/ASK-System/README.md

 ![App Screenshot](https://www.linkpicture.com/q/4_1.png)

-- When Ali login he will be able to see Youssef's question and he cam answer it too
+- When Ali login he will be able to see Youssef's question and he can answer it too

 ![App Screenshot](https://www.linkpicture.com/q/5_1.png)